Address correspondence to:

 In November 2019, Deb Pedone from Paff Tree Service addressed the Floral City Garden Club about replacing oaks along Orange Avenue.
 Paff Tree Service does scheduled checks on the trees' development and the Orange Ave residents keep a constant vigil to support the monthly data-collection walks of the Tree Committee members.

 Planning Strategic Replantings

-Since three trees along the Avenue of Oaks were lost last year, some of the Tree Committee members went shopping for Trees at Stewart's Tree Service in Brooksville.
+After three trees were lost along the Avenue of the Oaks, some of the Tree Committee members went shopping for Trees at Stewart's Tree Service in Brooksville.
 Stewart's Tree Service specializes in Live Oaks like those along Orange Avenue.
-Deb Pedone from Paff Tree Service, LLC accompanied the committee members to make selections for replanting trees in the Historic District.
+Deb Pedone from Paff Tree Service, LLC accompanied the committee members.

 |Tree Committee members Frank Peters and Tom Ritchie meeting with Deb Pedone and Stewarts' Tree Service discussing the best trees for planting in the historic district.|